How to Use the Qwik Spray System (W/ Pictures)

 qwik spray cartridges

-1. Remove the cartridge from the box and plastic bag.
+1. Remove the cartridge from the box and individual sealed plastic bag.
 If material separation occurs, shake the cartridge until uniform.
-Heat material slowly to at least 75°F. It should be elevated slowly to operating temperatures.
+Heat material to at least 75°F for optimal spraying.
+It should be elevated slowly to operating temperatures.
 Do not microwave.

 VFI-6171 cartridge in plastic page

-2. Keep the cartridge nose up to prevent the components from mixing.
+2. When getting ready to load a cartridge into the gun, keep the cartridge nose up to prevent the components from mixing.

 cartridge with red safety cap